 What is overstimulation?

-Overstimulation happens when a child is swamped by more experiences, sensations, noise and activity than she can cope with.
+Overstimulation happens when children are swamped by more experiences, sensations, noise and activity than they can cope with.

-For example, a newborn baby might get very unsettled after a party where he’s been cuddled by lots of grown-ups.
+For example, a newborn baby might get very unsettled after a party where they’ve been cuddled by a lot of grown-ups.
 A preschooler might have a tantrum after a big event like a birthday party.
-A school-age child might be cranky if he goes to school, then after-school care and then a swimming lesson.
+A school-age child might be cranky if they go to school, then after-school care and then a swimming lesson.